Miguel-Marsico/PythonPillowScriptGen/README.md

  - 🌐 **Frontend** (WebSite HTML, JavaScript)
  - ⚙️ **Backend** (Python API)

- 💡 In this case, when running the api, the frontend will work normally
+ 💡 In this case, when running the API, the frontend will work normally on port 5000 of your localhost

  💡 Using a Python virtual environment (venv) is essential to isolate and manage project dependencies in a secure and reproducible manner.